 This week’s showtimes at Royal Cinemas as of May 26th

 Are you looking for the full movie-going experience without having to wait in the long lines that often accompany that experience?
 Then look no further because Royal Cinemas movie theatre is the answer.
 Get the whole gang together and enjoy a movie!
 Reserved seating in all auditoriums.

-Here is a list of this week’s showtimes at Royal Cinemas as of Friday, June 11:
+Here is a list of this week’s showtimes at Royal Cinemas as of Thursday, May 26:

 Ticket prices are as follows:

 - Student (college): $8

 - “Jurassic World: Dominion”